 - Put in the microphone and stand, your music stand and any other equipment that is necessary for you to record, then record a sample.

 - Gradually bring in your treatment and sample as you go until you have a room that cuts down the reflections as evenly as possible across the frequency spectrum.
 Don’t be afraid to leave areas of wall exposed, the reflections off of these can serve to offset extreme low end absorption and can add some brightness back into your sound.

 Let’s dive in!

-This is the process of preventing sound from leaving or entering your recording space.
-This has nothing to do with optimizing the sound quality of your recording, rather it is a fundamental requirement before you even get started.
+Soundproofing is the process of preventing sound from leaving or entering your recording space.
+This has nothing to do with optimizing the sound quality of your recording; rather it is a fundamental requirement before you even get started.